UKCloud/documentation/articles/dedicated-compute/dc-sd.md

 ## Connectivity options

-UKCloud provides one of the best-connected cloud platforms for the UK Public Sector.
-We enable access to our secure platform by DDoS-protected internet, PSN, Janet, HSCN, RLI and your own leased lines via our HybridConnect or CrownConnect services.
+UKCloud provides one of the best-connected cloud platforms for the UK public sector.
+We enable access to our secure platform by DDoS-protected internet, PSN, Janet, HSCN, MCN and your own leased lines via our HybridConnect or CrownConnect services.
 The full range of flexible connectivity options is detailed in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ## An SLA you can trust

 We understand that enterprise workloads need a dependable service that underpins the reliability of the application to users and other systems, which is why we offer one of the best SLAs on G-Cloud.
-For full details on the service SLA, including measurements and service credits, see the [*SLA definition article*](../other/other-ref-sla-definition.md).
+For full details on the service SLA, including measurements and service credits, see [*SLA definition*](../other/other-ref-sla-definition.md).

 ## The small print